Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 I am looking for a dentist in earnest (not using painkillers).
 Miss Nessie, the manager of my apartment complex, recommended this dentist and gave me directions to his office.

-I arrive at the address.
-As explained, there is a hardware store to my left, and catty-cornered stands the doctor’s office.
+I arrived at the address.
+There is a hardware store to my left, as she described, and catty-cornered stands the doctor’s office.
 But I cross the street and find a gym instead.
-I can hear people working out behind a folding wooden screen, and I see a schedule and flyers advertising upcoming events nailed to the screen.
-Dumbfounded, I stare at everything.
+I can hear people lifting weights behind a folding wooden screen, and I see a schedule and flyers advertising upcoming workouts and events nailed to the screen.
+Dumbfounded, I examined the brochures.

-And I cross the street back to the opposite corner to figure things out.
-I may have made a mistake, although I am sure I have the right corner because the main street is one block in the opposite direction.
-I must find that dentist, so I resolved to check all immediate corners.
+Then, I retraced my steps to figure things out.
+I may have made a mistake.
+But I am sure I have the right corner due to the hardware store and because the main street is only one block away.
+Nevertheless, I needed to find that dentist, so I resolved to check all immediate corners.

-I started walking to the right and surveyed all four corners (both blocks), flanking the given address.
-When returning from the opposite direction, and not having found a single dentist, I decided to ask at the hardware store; they should know if he exists.
+I marched to the right and surveyed all four corners of the two blocks that flanked the locale.
+When returning from the opposite direction, and not finding a single dentist, I decided to ask at the hardware store; they should know, I thought.

-When they told me that his office stood right across the street, I refused to believe them.
+When they directed me to his office across the street, I refused to believe them.
 I tried to explain that I had just been there:

 “No, no, no,” they insisted, pointing at it, “that’s his office.”

-I wouldn’t have dared to argue with them; it’s their town.
+I wouldn’t have dared to argue; it’s their neighborhood.
 But I had just been there.
-So, reluctantly, I walked across the street again, thinking that the doctor perhaps shared his office with the gym, and I would see his office as soon as I entered.
+Reluctantly, I walked across the street again, thinking that the doctor perhaps shared his office with the gym, and I would see his office as soon as I entered.

-The missing folding screen and absence of any flyers about coming workouts or events took me aback.
-Instead, I found a door ajar, leading to a small waiting room; chairs edged the walls, and nailed to the door, a protruding sign displayed the doctor’s name.
+The missing folding screen and absence of any flyers about coming events took me aback.
+Instead, I found a door ajar, leading to a small waiting room; chairs edged the walls and nailed to the door, a protruding sign displayed the doctor’s name.

-And it once happened in a guest house in India that I couldn’t find a towel.
-I finally found it under my blanket.
-I folded it and placed it on the bed.
+Not long ago, in a guest house in India, I mislaid a towel.
+After finally finding it under my blanket, I folded it and placed it on the bed.

 After I shower I usually use two towels.
 The one in the shower room I hang and leave behind.
-But the towel I had just recovered, folded, and left on my bed to finish drying myself vanished.
+But the towel I had just recovered, folded, and left on my bed vanished.
 Again, I looked everywhere.
 Nothing else had disappeared.
-My computer and phone were visible.
-Only the towel I had just found and placed on the bed dematerialised.
+My computer and phone were in sight.
+Only the towel, (the one I just found and placed on the bed) dematerialized.

-After searching, convinced that I wouldn’t find the towel, I did an internet search.
-I found two similar cases:
+After searching thoroughly and convinced that I would never find it, I searched on the internet and found two similar cases:

 One in which someone found his keys (days later) in a location in which he never placed them.
-In the second occurrence, a nightgown hung on a hanger, ready for nightclubbing.
-It disappeared.
-It reappeared a few days later in the closet.
+In the second occurrence, a nightgown hanging on a hanger disappeared to reappear in the closet a few days later.

-Not only do towels disappear, but people do too.
-I found that from 1940 to 1950, several people disappeared in the Bennington Triangle, Vermont, never to be found.
-In New York, 1975, Martha Wright stepped out of her car in the Lincoln Tunnel to help her husband clear the condensation in the windows.
+Not only do towels cease to exist, but I found that from 1940 to 1950, several people disappeared for good in the Bennington Triangle, Vermont.
+And in New York, 1975, Martha Wright stepped out of her car in the Lincoln Tunnel to help her husband clear the condensation in the windows.
 She vanished.
 There was no sign of violence to suggest foul play.

-And in Mount Shasta, Washington, Carl Sanders hiked ahead of his friends to meet at an arranged spot.
-He also disappeared.
+Furthermore, on May 25, 1999, Carl Herbert Landers hiked ahead of his friends in Mount Shasta, Washington, failing to arrive at an arranged spot.
 The search parties found nothing.

 Portals?
 Stargates?